 While using a phone might be the driver distraction that comes to mind, it’s not the most common distraction.
 Here are some key takeaways from the survey.

-- Driving while drinking hot food or drinks is the most common driver distraction (More than 4 in 10 drivers)
+- Driving while drinking hot food or drinks is the most common driver distraction (Nearly 4 in 10 drivers)

-- Young drivers aged 18-34 are three and half times more likely to use their mobile phone while driving than those aged 45+.
+- Young drivers aged 18-34 are two and half times more likely to use their mobile phone while driving than those aged 45+.

 - Around 2 in 10 drivers admit to zoning out and wondering how they got somewhere while driving.